Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

 __Note:__ We only officially support and test development using VirtualBox.
 The instructions below are for VirtualBox.
 While alternatively using VMWare should work, we have not tested this, and do not provide these instructions.

-Note that some developers have had problems if they have both VirtualBox and VMWare installed on their machine.
-If you have problems, we suggest shutting down the VMWare VMs, or stopping the VMWare services, or uninstalling VMWare.
+---

+## Pre-Installation Checklist

 1. To develop with a Virtual Machine (VM), your computer should have at least 8GB of RAM and a 64-bit host OS.
 AMD-V or Intel VT-x are also required (most computers have these).
 Submitty is RAM and I/O intensive, so more RAM and a fast disk are better.

+2. Make sure you have at least 20GB of hard disk available for installation.
+We do not recommend installing the Submitty Developer VM on DropBox, OneDrive, GoogleDrive, or other cloud storage.

+3. Some developers have had problems running both VirtualBox and VMWare on the same computer.
+If you have problems, we suggest shutting down the VMWare VMs, or stopping the VMWare services, or uninstalling VMWare.

+4. The complete installation process could take an hour or more.
+Make sure your internet connection is strong and consistent.
+You'll probably want to plug in your laptop power cord.
+Check your computer settings and make sure the machine does not hibernate or go to sleep during installation.

+---

+## Submitty Developer VM Installation

-2. Enabling Virtualization
+1. Enable Virtualization

-   **Mac Instructions**
+   **MacOS**
    1. Virtualization is generally enabled by default.

-   **Windows 10 Instructions**
+   **Windows 10**
    1. Open the **Settings** app by searching for it in the windows bar or clicking it in the Windows menu.

    2. Navigate to **Update and Security**, then select **Recovery** from the side menu.